trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 1. Checks and captures detailed service state information using Docker's native container inspection
 2. Stops all Forgejo services to ensure data consistency while preserving their original state
 3. Sets up backup variables including timestamps and file paths
+4. Backs up the project setup files (docker-compose.yml and secrets) to maintain deployment configuration
-4. Launches a dedicated Forgejo backup container that remains active during the backup process
+5. Launches a dedicated Forgejo backup container that remains active during the backup process
-5. Runs the Forgejo dump command in the backup container using predefined paths
+6. Runs the Forgejo dump command in the backup container using predefined paths
-6. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
+7. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
-7. Copies the backup files from containers to the host system using consistent path references
+8. Copies the backup files from containers to the host system using consistent path references
-8. Verifies container existence before performing cleanup operations
+9. Verifies container existence before performing cleanup operations
-9. Cleans up temporary files in containers
+10. Cleans up temporary files in containers
-10. Creates a backup report with detailed component status and error information
+11. Creates a backup report with detailed component status and error information
-11. Notifies the service rollback handler to return services to their original state
+12. Notifies the service rollback handler to return services to their original state
-12. Rolls back services to their original state (running or stopped) based on preserved state information
+13. Rolls back services to their original state (running or stopped) based on preserved state information

 ## Running Backups